apache/incubator-nemo/README.md

 ## Running Beam applications

+Apache Nemo is an official runner of Apache Beam, and it can be executed from Beam, using NemoRunner, as well as directly from the Nemo project.
+The details of using NemoRunner from Beam is shown on the [NemoRunner page of the Apache Beam website](https://beam.apache.org/documentation/runners/nemo/).
+Below describes how Beam applications can be run directly on Nemo.

 ### Configurable options
 * `-job_id`: ID of the Beam job
 * `-user_main`: Canonical name of the Beam application